ticketeer/docs/src/commands.md

 ### `/notes create {name}`

 ::: info
-Creates a notes private thread attacked to the ticket (channel tickets only)
+Creates a notes private thread attached to the ticket (channel tickets only)
 :::

 ### `/notes add {user}`